openssl/technical-policies/policies/branch-policy.md

 ### The supported release branches

-- Only bug fixes and documentation changes are allowed.
 - The development of the next patch releases of supported minor releases happens there.
+- According to [stable release update policy] only bug fixes and documentation changes are allowed.
 - By exception given by OMC also other types of pull requests can be merged.
-- During the final year of support, we do not commit to anything other than security fixes.
 - Bug fix and documentation pull requests must be always merged to the latest branch (including the master branch) where the bug or documentation deficiency is present.
 It can be then merged (backported or directly cherry-picked) to all older branches where the deficiency is present.

-### A next major branch
+### A future major branch

 - The development of the next major release happens there.
 Implicitly it means that any API/ABI breaking changes are allowed but OMC can (and